Klurige/LevelIndicatorClock/README.md

 You can now add the card to your dashboard as usual.

 ### Development
-To start the development server, run the following command in the terminal:
+To continuously build the card when you make changes to the source code, run the following command in the terminal:
 ```bash
 npm run watch
 ```